 If staff are concerned about a pupil, they will follow our procedures set out in Section 8 of this policy, including discussing their concerns with the DSL.
 Staff should always take action if they are worried.

 Further information on the school's measures to prevent radicalisation are set out in other school policies and procedures, including:

-- Behaviour policy
+- Behaviour Policy

 - Acceptable Use Policy

-- Online/e-safety agreements and policies.
+- Online Safety Policy